Javedom/experimental_Machine_Learning_Breast-Cancer-Diagnosis-Classifier/Readme.md

 - Feature importance analysis
 - Color-coded Excel output for easy interpretation of results
 - Visualization of model performance
+- **Automatic model reuse** - tries to use a saved model first before training a new one
+- Robust error handling with graceful fallbacks
 - Contains data from https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

 ## Installation